elidom/Cortical-Thickness/README.md

 nii2mnc 015_th.nii.gz 015_th.mnc
 ```
-As tou can see from the code I chose the 015 region, which corresponds to an area of the left dorsolateral prefrontal cortex (dlPFC), and put the thresholded result in a ROI-dedicated directory within the *rproject* domain for practicity.
+As you can see from the code I chose the 015 region, which corresponds to an area of the left dorsolateral prefrontal cortex (dlPFC), and put the thresholded result in a ROI-dedicated directory within the *rproject* domain for practicity.
 Then we moved there and transformed the NIFTI image to a MINC volume.

 Now, before projecting this ROI into the CIVET space, we need an average surface model to display our results on.
 You could one from your own subjects, or download a standard one [HERE](http://www.bic.mni.mcgill.ca/users/llewis/CIVET_files/CIVET_2.0.tar.gz) -- the files called `CIVET_2.0_icbm_avg_mid_sym_mc_left.obj`and `CIVET_2.0_icbm_avg_mid_sym_mc_right.obj`.
 Have these files at hand in your workspace.
 For example, I will move them to a dedicated folder (named avg_objs) in the *rproject* directory, and rename them to lh_average.obj and rh_average.obj respectively.
 For this tutorial we will only be using `lh_average.obj`, for the BNA_015 region of interest that I am analyzing lies on the left hemisphere.
 If you visualize one of these CIVET average surfaces with Display (`Display avg_objs/lh_average.obj`) you should see something like this: